co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_knowledge-base.md

 Each item added to the cart has it's on cart item key and you will find it under the property labelled **"key"**.
 Use it to update, remove or restore an item in/from the cart.

-> Example response of locating the item key.

 ```json
 {
   "19ca14e7ea6328a42e0eb13d585e4c22":{